ReeCocho/reecocho.github.io/_posts/2023-06-21-vulkan-renderer.md

 There are certainly things I look forward to implementing in the future to improve the quality of this piece of my engine.

 * PAL is still in a "pre-release" state and is missing features like support for multithreaded command recording.
-* Static geometry frustum culling could be accelerated using something like a BVH.
+* Static geometry culling could be accelerated using something like a BVH.
-* The renderer is missing certain features such as transparent objects, point and spot light shadows, and certain image effects like bloom.
+* The renderer is missing certain features such as point and spot light shadows, mesh level of detail, and particles.
-* I'm very interested in using the Vulkan ray tracing API to do realtime global illumination.
+* I'm very interested in using the ray tracing API to do realtime global illumination and realtime reflections.